 2- Leadership

-5- Systemic approach to management
+5- A Systemic Approach to Management

-6- Continuous improvement
+6- Continuous Improvement

 To increase the effectiveness of decisions, they must be based on the analysis of data and information.